wlsf82/cv/README.md

 Learn how to make front-end web apps with ease using Vue.js, an increasingly popular JavaScript front-end framework.

-#### The learnings from the course can be found through the following public project on Gitlab (fork from the course):
+#### The learnings from the course can be found through the following public project on Gitlab:

 - https://gitlab.com/wlsf82/learning-vuejs